IceTheCoyote/WyvernMail/README.md

 # How do you set it up?

-1. Start the server by using node server.js or if node is missing download NodeJS.
+1. Install the dependencies by using `npm install` or if node is missing download NodeJS.
+2. Start the server by using `node server.js`.
-2. Kill the program by either Ctrl+C or through the task manager.
+3. Kill the program by either Ctrl+C or through the task manager.
-3. Edit config.json and modify the domain_root to match with your domain.
-If you want SSL specify the ssl certificate and key path.
+4. Edit `config.json` and modify the `domain_root` to match with your domain.
+If you want SSL specify the `cert` and `key_cert` you must specify their paths.
-4. After that save and re-run the program again.
+5. After that save and re-run the program again.
 The server should listen to a port in the config.